bdarcus/courses-intro-human-geography/topics/development.md

 range of common ones so we can appreciate some of the parameters of debates around development.

-Please read, and compare and contrast in your mind, the following three development measures:
+Please read, and compare and contrast in your mind, descriptions of the following three development measures:

 1. [Gross Domestic Product (GDP)][gdp]
 2. [Human Development Index (HDI)][hdi]